adtechtesting/NeuralTrader/README.md

 ## Future Reference

-NeuralTrader is currently running in an enhanced simulation mode, using the Solana Agent Kit and multiple LLM providers (OpenAI + Ollama) to power autonomous trading of custom tokens.
+NeuralTrader is currently running in an enhanced simulation mode, using the Solana Agent Kit and Groq API to power autonomous trading of custom tokens.

 **Ongoing Development:**
 - Real market integration with Solana mainnet
-- Multi-LLM provider support (Gemini, Claude, etc.)
+- Multi-LLM provider support (OpenAI, Claude, etc.)
 - Advanced analytics and research-grade metrics
 - Enhanced agent learning and evolution systems

-To run this project simulation, you need an OpenAI API key or can use local Ollama for cost-free operation.
+To run this project simulation, you need a Groq API key for high-performance LLM operations.

 ---